macasias/Connect4/README.md

 To compile the code, a Makefile has been provided, simply type in "make".

-To run the AI against a human opponent, add the argument
+To run the AI against a human opponent, execute with the arguments

-  >> -p1 alphabeta_MoodyCasias
+  > java Main -p1 alphabeta_MoodyCasias

   Alternatively, replace p1 with p2 and the AI will go second.